edalzell/statamic-blade/README.md

 @antlers($str, $variables = [])
 ```

-We do this by using the Antlers Facade and it's parse method.
+We do this by using the Antlers Facade and its parse method.
 ```php
 \Statamic\Facades\Antlers::parse($str, $variables = [])
 ```